 The CPs also capture unintentional content when appropriate, as dictated by the following methodology:

-All impurities, including residuals from processing and contaminants from raw materials, are identified using Process Chemistry Research as reported in the Pharos Chemical and Material Library (CML) or other sources.
+All impurities, including residuals from processing and contaminants from raw materials, are identified using Process Chemistry Research as reported in Pharos or other sources.
 The Process Chemistry Research looks at substances used in or produced during the manufacturing process, including reactants, catalysts, solvents, by-products, and process aids, as well as contaminants or pollutants commonly found in the materials or substances.

 Mass percentages for impurities within the product are quantified if data is available.
 Quantities come from (a) aggregated data provided by industry trade associations or government authorities, or (b) a minimum of two independent sources.
-Otherwise, the mass percentage is listed as “unknown”.
+Impurities that are common and quantifiable are listed in the common content.
+Impurities that cannot be quantified are included in the process chemistry and the mass percentage is listed as “unknown”.
 Once quantified, the same threshold rules apply for the inclusion of impurities as for the intentional content detailed above.

 Sometimes publicly available sources are insufficient for identifying discrete materials or substances beyond a general description.
 In such cases, a proxy material or substance is reported that matches the function of the unspecified content.
 For example, public information about coatings applied to the interior of sprinkler pipes describe them as “epoxy” with no further specificity.
 A CP for a general epoxy high-performance coating was used as the proxy for what might be used specifically in sprinkler pipes.